 You Know What’s Really Good?
-La Tortilla Española from Delicious de España.
+La Tortilla Española from Delicias de España.

 My Mom makes great breakfast omelets, but it wasn’t until I visited my Dad’s mother (La Gallega) in Glendale, California, that I tried a Spanish Omelette (Tortilla Española) for the first time.
 Until then, I believed an omelet was an omelet.

-La Gallega passed away almost 20 years ago, but whenever I’m in the mood for a Tortilla Española, my first thought is to share it with my father, and even better if we go together to buy it.
+La Gallega passed away almost 20 years ago.
+So, whenever I’m in the mood for a Tortilla Española, my first thought is to share it with my father, even better if we go together to buy it.

 About the Tortilla Española

 Please let me tell you about this delicacy found all over Spain.
-Like most things, there are variations, but potatoes only is the classic version.
+Of course, like most things, there are variations, but potatoes only are the classic version.

 The potatoes are cooked in olive oil to a soft consistency in a semi-deep pan.
-After draining excess oil, eggs are mixed in with your potatoes.
-Go ahead and add onions at this point, that’s up to you.
+After draining excess fat, eggs are mixed in with your potatoes.
+Go ahead and add onions at this point; that’s up to you.